 Know Before You Go

 Above a pub called The Bank.
-Entrance via the buzzer-controlled side door around the corner to the right of the classical columns.
+Entrance via the buzzer-controlled side door around the corner on Charlotte Street, to the right of the classical columns.
+The library is open to the public Monday through Saturday, closed on Sundays.
+Check the website for hours of operation, as there is often special events that may preclude entry.